Dragon8029/100-days-of-code/Attempt3.md

 Worked through the Responsive Web Design Principles, CSS Flexbox, and most of the CSS Grid sections from @freeCodeCamp.
 Brain needs a bit of a break from it today, just can't seem to concentrate....

+---

+#A3D43

+*June 15, 2018*

+Finished up the CSS Grid Section, now working on the "Build a Survey Form" responsive web design project from @freeCodeCamp